bellaichef/nvim_optimisations/README.md

 ## Installation :

  #### - Semi-Auto :
-   - Download install.sh into your home directory, and run the following command : 'chmod +x install.sh && ./install.sh'
+   - Download install.sh into your home directory and run the following command : 'chmod +x install.sh && ./install.sh'
    - It's really not perfect but it save a little bit of time.
 Nvim will launch by itself, first time it'll installed required nvim plugins.
-Type [ENTER] and you'll see the plugins install.
-Close nvim and then you'll see treesitter and Mason LSPs installation.
+Once finished, close nvim and then you'll see treesitter and Mason LSPs setup.

  #### - Manual installation :